 Inkscape vs Illustrator: Which Works Better for Vector Graphics?

 Every time we think of an open source and free application, we always consider it inferior in comparison to the more popular and paid one.
 But, times has changed my friend, it is not the same anymore.
 The open-source community has grown wider and so has grown the possibilities of an open source tool that could at least match if not surpass the functionality of the more popular and paid tool.
 Inkscape is the result of one such development.
 It is a software for vector-graphic designing available for free.
-Let me compare Inkscape VS Illustrator (more popular and pricier tool) to prove its worth.
+Here at Templatetoaster web design software, let me compare Inkscape VS Illustrator (more popular and pricier tool) to prove its worth.

 Certainly, Adobe Illustrator is there with its great set features but, Inkscape is nowhere lesser.
 It is a very flexible vector graphics editor that offers you almost all the functionality you expect from a more pricier version only.